brouberol/blog/content/reproducible-sqlite.md

 When you rely on a traditional database server (PostgreSQL, MySQL, mongoDB, etc), you can achieve this by running the same server version in all your environments.

-{{ note("Docker really shines there, as it allows to do just that in a single command, eg:
+{{ note("Docker really shines there, as it allows to do just that in a single command.
 ```bash
 $ docker run postgres:15.4
 ```